 Home Offices Designed to Inspire

-Just because it's a space for business calls and reading emails, doesn't mean it can't have a touch of glamor.
-You'll feel organized and ready to take charge of the day in this first-floor home office at Windstone at IronRidge in Lake Forest, California.
-While neutral tones and natural lighting make this space feel more open, dark and elegant wall paneling and shelving add depth and drama for a harmonious atmosphere.
-Statement pieces, like a gold hanging light fixture and unique desk, make this space all the more inspiring.
+It doesn’t just have to be a space reserved for business calls and deleting emails.
+You’ll feel organized and ready to take charge of the day in this second-floor loft turned home office—which moonlights as a late-afternoon play space—at rohe at neuhouse in Ontario, California.
+While neutral tones and natural lighting enhance the openness of this home office layout, sleek lines and shelving add depth and subtle sophistication for a harmonious atmosphere.
+Decorative yet functional pieces like ornate storage boxes and gold bookends make this space even more inspiring.

-Landsea Homes has communities across Southern California, Northern California and Arizona that have dynamic spaces waiting to be transformed into your ideal home workspace.
+Landsea Homes has communities across Southern California, Northern California, Florida, Texas and Arizona that have dynamic spaces and LiveFlex® opportunities waiting to be transformed into your ideal home workspace.
 Take the time to explore our innovative floor plans to find the one that will perfectly suit your work-from-home needs.

 Already have a home office and looking to add a little more inspiration and comfort?
 Check out some easy tips to create a more productive atmosphere right at home.